-Welcome to the training on Advancing Health Equity in Texas through Culturally Responsive Care provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Advancing Health Equity in Texas through Culturally Responsive Care provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to provide physicians and other health-care professionals with practical guidance about how to advance health equity by adopting and implementing the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care.